hoywan/OSP_backend/README.md

 ```

-9. Enter "go run ." in the terminal
+9. Enter "go run ." in the terminal, "Listening and serving HTTP on :8080" should be shown on the last output, which means the server is running
+10. Click the "+" icon to open another terminal

 ## API documentation